 Orange chicken is a delicious dish with Asian flavor originating in Chinese cuisine.
 It combines a series of ingredients that may look a bit exotic to westerners who are not used to enjoy their chicken with a fresh orange flavor.

-Since it’s not a usual dish, I thought it best to provide you with a few tips to help understand the steps better and get a perfect meal.
+Here are some tips to help you understand the steps better and get a perfect meal.

 Can I Use Frozen Chicken?